rcpch/digital-growth-charts-react-component-library/README.md

 }
 ```

-Centile styles control the width and colour of the centile and SDS lines.
+Centile styles control the width and colour of the centile and BMI SDS lines.
+Note the BMI SDS lines relate to those SDS lines rendered on the BMI centile chart, not to be confused with the SDS lines on the SDS chart, which has its own styling object.

 ```js
 interface CentileStyle{